Star RatingFacility Inspections, Ratings, Penalties and Licensure Actions

 4. Contact the Division of Health Service Regulation, Adult Care Licensure Section

 Adult care homes are licensed and inspected by the Division of Health Service Regulation (DHSR), Adult Care Licensure Section (ACLS).
-To assist consumers in making informed decisions regarding care options and provide information regarding the inspections in adult care facilities (family care homes and adult care homes) the following resources are available: statement of deficiencies or inspection reports by DHSR; Star Rating; and, any penalties imposed in the previous 36 months for each adult care facility.
+To assist consumers in making informed decisions regarding care options and provide information regarding the inspections in adult care facilities (family care homes and adult care homes) the following resources are available: statement of deficiencies or inspection reportsby DHSR; Corrective Action Reports resulting in penalty by DSS, Star Rating; and, any penalties imposed in the previous 36 monthsfor each adult care facility.